jason44406/simple_cms/README.md

 - 2017/06/14 (local) - Pulled down from GITHUB.  config/initializers/session_store.rb was not present by default.
 I added it.
 Began chapter 13
 - 2017/06/16 (local) - Continue Chapt 13.
 Could not see the development.log file.
 It was defined in the .gitignore, so I commented that line out.
 That made the file visible, but I don't want to add the logs to GITHUB.
 Instead I changed the option in Atom>Prefs>Tree-view and un-checked the hide VCS ignored files.
 Push up to GITHUB.
 - 2017/06/16 (GITHUB) - Created pull request and merged branches.
+- 2017/06/19 (local) - Pulled down from GITHUB.
+Changing the strategy on naming the branches, now that I'm almost finished.
+Using the chapter numbers instead of 'test' everytime.
+Will continue this way in the future.
+Completed Chap 14.
+Push up to GITHUB